 How to Celebrate National Baked Alaska Day

 Getting involved in celebrating National Baked Alaska Day is a delight for anyone who wants to be involved!
-Try out these fun ideas for celebrating the day:
+Whether it’s because they love the state of Alaska, they love cold mountains, or they just love yummy desserts, this is a day for just about everyone.
+Try out these fun ideas for celebrating the National Baked Alaska Day:

 Make Baked Alaska